DiveHQ/backend-internship-task/README.md

 - The API must be able to return data in the JSON format.
 - The API should provide filter capabilities for all endpoints that return a list of elements, as well should be able to support pagination.
 - Write unit and e2e tests.
-- Use any *Python* web framework
+- Use any *Python* web framework.
-- Use *SQLite* as the database
+- Use *SQLite* as the database.

 ### Task Expectations
-- API Design Best Practices
+- API Design Best Practices.
-- Documentation of any assumptions or choices made and why
+- Documentation of any assumptions or choices made and why.
-- Links as citation to any article / code referred to or used
+- Links as citation to any article / code referred to or used.
-- Unit tests covering the core calories logic
+- Unit tests covering the core calories logic.
-- Appropriate exception handling and error messages
+- Appropriate exception handling and error messages.
-- Code Quality - remove any unnecessary code, avoid large functions
+- Code Quality - remove any unnecessary code, avoid large functions.
 - Good commit history - we won’t accept a repo with a single giant commit 🙅‍♀️

 ### Task submission
 Using the [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow#following-github-flow) for assignment submission
-1. Creating a new branch
+1. Creating a new branch.
-2. Raising a Pull Request for submission
+2. Raising a Pull Request for submission.
-3. Using GitHub Discussions to ask any relevant questions regarding the project
+3. Using GitHub Discussions to ask any relevant questions regarding the project.
 4. Final submission Checklist:
 - [ ] SUBMISSION.md in the repository / PR, with:
   - [ ] commands to set up the repo (dependencies etc.)